Looking for the best foodie destinations in the US? Discover the best places to eat in the United States, top restaurants & typical American dishes.

 Claudia Tavani – My Adventures Across The World

-Los Angeles definitely is one of the best foodie cities to explore and eat in the United States.
+Los Angeles definitely is one of the best foodie cities in the US on top of offering various popular sights.

 Brimming with fantastic pubic markets, foodie truck eating venues, world class fine dining and even ethnic neighborhoods that host specific markets, restaurants and other specialty food venues to the ethnic and cultural heritage.